SamroodAli/webpack-project-starter/README.md

 ```js
 const { API_KEY } = process.env
 ```
-if you arent using any environment, you can also safely remove the `new Dotenv()` plugin from the webpack config files.
+if you are not using any environment variables, you can also safely remove the `new Dotenv()` plugin from the webpack config files.

 ## For linters
 All commands have --fix appended internally already.